19th April 2021

 The claim was based on the proprietary fiction in bailment: The Claimant argued that, as bailee, the Claimant had possessory title to the damaged asset, and could sue to recover liquidated damages that the Claimant had agreed with the owner of the damaged asset (the hire company) prior to the accident.
 At the Judge discussed relevant case law and consideration of the limits of proprietary fiction in Palmer on Bailment, before deciding at that the disputed claim amounted to an unacceptable expansion of the proprietary fiction in bailment.

-The Judge accepted that it was foreseeable that damage to a hire car might give rise to loss of use either by the claimant and/or by the hire company who owned the vehicle.
-It was not in dispute there was sufficient proximity between the two drivers .
+The Judge accepted that it was foreseeable that damage to a hired asset might give rise to loss of use either by the hirer who was using the asset at the time it was damaged (Person B) and/or by the hire company, who owned the asset.
+It was not in dispute there was sufficient proximity between Person A and Person B .

 In Conarken Group Ltd v Network Rail Infrastructure Ltd 2011 EWCA Civ.
 644 the Court of Appeal had considered the liability of a tortfeasor who had damaged the railway infrastructure to Network Rail.
 Part of the loss suffered by Network Rail was loss of revenue due to sums that Network Rail had to pay as compensation to train operating companies under track access agreements.